plugCubed/plugCubed/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/.

-###Disclaimer###
+### Disclaimer
 This script connects to our own socket server.
 This socket server makes it possible to have some of the features that plug&#179; contains.

 The userdata sent to the socket server is your userid, username, roomid and version of plug&#179;.
-All chat messages that you send is also sent to the socket server to act as a backup chat server.
+Your IP and userid is logged for security purposes only.

-None of the data sent to the socket server is saved.
+No other data sent to the socket server is saved.
-As soon as you disconnect all your userdata is no longer existant on the socket server.
+As soon as you disconnect all your data, except IP and userid, is no longer existant on the socket server.

 Every minute the socket server counts number of clients that are connected and saves that number for statistic purpose only.